Lotario (Handel): Act 2

 Berengario loses the battle against Lotario and is captured.
 He is a prisoner of war, and Lotario reflects that he is a prisoner to love.

 In the dungeon, Adelaide is also a prisoner and does not realise that Lotario has defeated her enemy.
-Clorimondo enters with a crown in one hand and a vial of poison in the other - Adelaide can choose to be Idalberto's queen, or die.
-Adelaide, egged on by Matilde, chooses the poison and is about to swallow it when Idalberto bursts into the prison cell.
+Clorimondo enters with a crown in one hand and a vial of poison in the other - Adelaide can choose to be Idelberto's queen, or die.
+Adelaide, egged on by Matilde, chooses the poison and is about to swallow it when Idelberto bursts into the prison cell.
 He tries to rescue Adelaide but is prevented by his mother.
-When Adelaide is once again about to swallow the poison, Idalberto draws his dagger and threatens to kill himself, whereupon Matilde dashes the poisoned drink from Adelaide's hands.
+When Adelaide is once again about to swallow the poison, Idelberto draws his dagger and threatens to kill himself, whereupon Matilde dashes the poisoned drink from Adelaide's hands.
 Matilde is not happy about this outcome however and warns her son to expect pain and Adelaide to look forward to punishment (Aria:Arma lo sguardo).
-Left alone together, Adelaide thanks Idalberto for saving her but says she can never love him.
-Idalberto accepts this and proclaims he will be content to admire her from a distance (Aria:Bella, non mi negar.)
+Left alone together, Adelaide thanks Idelberto for saving her but says she can never love him.
+Idelberto accepts this and proclaims he will be content to admire her from a distance (Aria:Bella, non mi negar.)
 Adelaide is touched and grateful for his devotion (Aria: D'una torbida sorgente).